 In Scopus you can search for publications of an author by using the Document Search and choosing the search field Authors or First author.
 You can also use the Author search.
 This is the second tab of the default search screen (Authors).
 Here you have to enter the last name and the initials or first name of the author.
 You can add the affiliation name, for example Erasmus University Rotterdam, to limit the number of results.
 To make this option visible, click + Affiliation.
 It's also possible to search by ORCID iD.

 You can mark the name(s), and click Show documents to view the documents.
-When you click a name, you get to the Author Details, where you can find the Scopus Author Identifier, the ORCID iD of the author (when she has made a link between her ORCID record and Scopus), the number of documents in Scopus, the times cited and the H-index, based on the data in Scopus (so based on articles published from 1970 (if applicable), preprints from SSRN, ArXiv, BioRxiv, ChemRxiv, MedRxiv, TechRxiv and Research Square (when available for the author), Topics from SciVal and a list of co-authors (max.
+When you click a name, you go to the Author Details, where you can find the Scopus Author Identifier, the ORCID iD of the author (when she has made a link between her ORCID record and Scopus), the number of documents in Scopus, the times cited and the H-index, based on the data in Scopus (so based on articles published from 1970 (if applicable), preprints from SSRN, ArXiv, BioRxiv, ChemRxiv, MedRxiv, TechRxiv and Research Square (when available for the author), Topics from SciVal and a list of co-authors (max.
 150).

-From this page you can set an author alert, a notification when a new document of this author is added to Scopus (and linked to this AuthorID).
-Click the link Follow this author at the middle of the screen, to receive an e-mailalert (you need a Scopus account to create this alert).
+From the Author Details page you can set an author alert, a notification when a new document of this author is added to Scopus (and linked to this AuthorID).
+Click the link Set alert at the middle of the screen, to receive an e-mail alert (you need a Scopus account to create this alert).